 Erin’s process is grounded in place-based research and partnerships with individuals, community groups and institutions outside of art spaces.
-She has worked with biologists, historians, neighbors, community radio, environmental justice activists and more to develop interactive projects, resource materials, and time-based, gallery works.
-Erin’s work has explored specific contexts such as the internal struggle of a 19th c. utopian community to define itself (Maintaining Utopia, 2018), her grandmother’s attempt to understand and articulate family history (Monument to an Origin Story, 2018), land-use conflicts near her hometown (Refuge, 2019), and the industrial past and ecological transformation of a park beside her studio (Tree News, Issue 2, 2022).
+She has worked with biologists, historians, neighbors, community radio, environmental justice activists and more to develop interactive projects, publications and time-based, gallery works.
+Erin’s work has explored specific contexts such as the internal struggle of a 19th c. utopian community to define itself (Maintaining Utopia, 2018), her grandmother’s attempt to understand and articulate family history (Monument to an Origin Story, 2018), land-use conflicts near her hometown (Refuge, 2019), and the industrial past and ecological transformation of a park beside her former studio (Tree News, Issue 2, 2022).

 Erin has exhibited at galleries, museums and DIY spaces including the Laband Art Gallery, Los Angeles, CA; Miller ICA, Pittsburgh, PA; A.I.R.
 Gallery, Brooklyn, NY, Boise Art Museum, Boise, ID; Melanie Flood Projects, Portland, OR and more.
 She has sent vibrations from a giant fungus throughout the atmosphere and currently produces Tree News, an experimental publication and event series.
 She received a MFA from Carnegie Mellon University (2019) and is an Assistant Professor of Art at the Pennsylvania State University School of Visual Art.